Can I pass a yeast infection

 apple cider vinegar.

-calm any irritations.
+any irritations.

-apple cider vinegar on any external
+cider vinegar on any external

 irritations.

-future outbreaks of the yeast infection.
+outbreaks of the yeast infection.
 Avoid any sugar,

 white flour, tap water and processed